jab/bidict/docs/intro.rst

 Concise, efficient, Pythonic.

-Why Can't I Just Use A dict?
+Why can't I just use a dict?
 ----------------------------

 A skeptic writes: